loganmoseley/programming-club/Readme.md

 # SwiftUI Club minutes

+2020-04-28: We pair-programmed, as a group, to build a radio button component.
+One person drove, and other people took turns navigating.
+We got more experience with `@State` and `@Binding`, and breaking out views into smaller components.
+We reused the `BindingProvider` from the previous project to change a binding value in preview.
+We hit a small snag with getting our view to update when breaking out `RadioItem` into its own component.
+Example Project: [RadioButton.zip](https://github.com/loganmoseley/programming-club/files/4548510/RadioButton.zip)

 2020-04-21: We broke into small groups to build a UISwitch replacement.
 We got experience with `@State` vs `@Binding`, saw how `Circle`’s frame works, saw `.onTapGesture { … }`, and learned to not name your project a SwiftUI reserved word!
 Example project: [SwitchUI.zip](https://github.com/loganmoseley/programming-club/files/4512627/SwitchUI.zip).

 2020-04-14: Zev showed us his Mini in SwiftUI project.
 Very cool!
 We talked about one advantage of SwiftUI layout versus Auto-Layout: composition/encapsulation.
 There’s no spooky action at a distance.
 That’s because Auto-Layout constraints for all views are in the linear solver all at once.
 We also talked about GeometryReader, combining HStack & Spacer, and [netsplit.com](https://netsplit.com/).